 - Completing secondary education in another country in a language other than English

-Native speakers of languages other than English must take a language placement test within two semesters of matriculating at GS to demonstrate their language proficiency.
+Fluent speakers of languages other than English must take a language placement test within two semesters of matriculating at GS to demonstrate their language proficiency.
 If a placement test in a particular language is not available at Columbia, students should speak with their respective GS advisors about alternative testing arrangements.
 Students diagnosed with a language learning disability must register with the Office of Disability Services in order to be considered for an accommodation for the foreign language requirement.

 Students should speak with their GS advisors soon after matriculating at GS to discuss how they will satisfy this requirement.
 Because the language requirement may take four semesters to fulfill, students who have not satisfied the requirement by placement test, AP score, or transfer credit are required to begin their language study no later than their second year at GS, and to continue enrollment in language courses each semester until the requirement has been met.